 Today jazz is still king in Pittsburgh, with events, performances and activities happening all the time.
 The Pittsburgh Jazz Network is dedicated to celebrating and showcasing the places, artists and fans that carry on the legacy of Pittsburgh's jazz heritage.

-The RML Jazz Trio returns to The Walnut Grill this Wednesday at 7:00pm, featuring Mike Clancy on saxes/flute, Glenn Utsch on keyboard, and Rick Laus on drums.
-It's gonna be a night of great food and live jazz smooth and hot!See More
+The RML Jazz Trio returns to The Walnut Grill in Bridgeville this Wednesday night at 7pm, featuring Jeff Leonhardt on guitar, Glen Utsch on keyboard, and Rick Laus on drums.
+It's 1/2-price Wine Bottles and live jazz! what a great combination!See More

 Marva Josie...has earned acclaim as a "Gifted" vocalist from the best of Jazz to those of Operatic and Classical renown.
 Her soaring 5 1/2 octave range is an example of her ability to take a listener in any direction...much due to her training from the age of eight in Opera and the Classics.
 She gave her first concert at age nine while a student of music and dance at Clairton, Pennsylvania, a suburb of Pittsburgh, where many greats in music received their acclaim...such as: George Benson, Lena Horne, Earl "Fatha" Hines, Erroll Garner, Billy Eckstine, Mary Lou Williams, Shirley Jones, etc. She is proud to join the list.